meg768/rss-parser-emitter/README.md

 ## Example

-Simple example on how to use it.
+A simple example on how to use it.

 ````javascript
 class App {